History of Art Prints: The Guide

 Minimalism

-As the world of art was moving towards the abstract and absurd, minimalism emerged in New york.
+As the world of art was moving towards the abstract and absurd, minimalism emerged in New York.
 Minimalism is in stark contrast to the norm as it denounces most if not all forms of subject.
 Shapes do not resemble a form of natural objectivity, in the favour of geometric shapes and solid colours.

 Contemporary Art

 The Genre of contemporary art has many categories within itself.
 From Postmodernism to Digital art, there are many subgenres that fall into this category.
 One of the most important in the modern day is feminist art.
-Feminist art prints are known for their barrier breaking themes, trying to balance the malesentric world that has dominated throughout history.
+Feminist art prints are known for their barrier breaking themes, trying to balance the male-centric world that has dominated throughout history.
 Printmaking has a predominant feminist audience and it one of the many ways the feminist movement can get their message heard.
 Feminist art prints are inexpensive and affective way to show support.

 Why do people buy art prints?